icefire1/hazardhulen.io/README.md

 });
 ```
+The code snippet above is taken from the server, and it is responsible for taking
+commands from the client.

 ## How to run
 To run the server, you have to have npm (it can be downloaded along with